 Needle play gets to the heart of one of the compelling reasons people engage in kink and BDSM.
 It allows people to push through the perceived limits of their body and to find strength and catharsis.
-Along the way people find deep connection with the play partners that help them reach these highs and lows and ultimately that connection - whether with ourselves or with our partners - is what these forms of play are all about.
+Along the way people find deep connection with the play partners that help them reach these highs and lows and ultimately that connection.

 Stella Harris is a writer, BDSM educator, and sex & intimacy coach.
 Through her writing and teaching she explores the complex world of love and lust and helps people explore their desires safely and free of shame.
 Learn more at www.stellaharris.net.

 You need to find someone you can completely trust for needle play.
 Make some meanignful connections by joining Fetish.com for free today.

 Disabled people are often represented as sexless in a media preoccupied with ultra-conventional notions of beauty.
 Fetish.com explores how model

 Misconceptions about kinky people abound.
 Here are five that will leave you seething.

 This article was originally posted on 8 June